NuruMohamed/iTalk/README.md

  The app has a good over-all performance.
 One issue, It’s sluggish when following and unfollowing a user.
 Thus, sometimes it might cause other features not to respond.
 One reason for the performance problem is, there are operation on the client-side that should have been performed on the server-side.
 Unfortunately, to use server-side code, Firebase Cloud Functions require a billing account to be enabled for external triggers.

 ## Security
-It has high securities vulnerabilities.
+It has high security vulnerabilities.
 Database operations are performed on the client-side as Firebase Cloud Functions require billing account to be enabled for external triggers.

 ## Final Note
 I am lucky and privileged to have the chance to take part in this boot camp.
 I have got far more that I depicted at the beginning.
 I am inspired to see you curiously spending your time, money and knowledge for others to grow.
 That’s really inspiring as I practically know how service can bring a huge change.
 Even though I haven’t fulfilled my project expectation I had at first I began it because of final project and internet access, it’s an eye opening experience and you have got me to brace myself.
 Thank you!